liberspirita-lisk/NewEraLiskPool/README.md

 I used a basic template downloaded from i don't remember where.
 Feel free to copy/paste the PHP code to any other web templates.
 Install any web server with PHP module (nginx, apache2, etc.) restrict the web site to the directory 'public'

+## Free to use, if ...
+If you want to use this script, no restriction at all. **I am only kindly asking to insert user liberspirita in heroes list**.

+This script is working well on testnet "http://clovis.liberspirita.net" and on mainnet "http://newera.liberspirita.net".